 6. Internet use is exploding!
 E-commerce, i.e., transactions conducted online, has not fulfilled the hype surrounding it.
 E-business, however, is busting out all over.
 I’m referring here to the phenomena just mentioned, with more and more people using the Internet to seek basic information.

-We can see this with our company's magazines.
-Most of our Web sites' usage graphs show a steeply climbing arrow month-after-month.
-Some of our magazines get visited by more than 100,000 people per month.
-It's not that we're doing anything particularly extraordinary to attract them.
-We're learning as we go and trying to provide more and more useful content, but it's mainly the Internet's growing popularity that keeps ratcheting our numbers skyward.
+We can see this with our company’s magazines.
+Most of our Web sites’ usage graphs show a steeply climbing arrow month after month.
+Many of our magazines get visited by tens of thousands of people per month.
+It’s not that we’re doing anything extraordinary to attract them.
+We’re learning as we go and trying to provide more and more useful content, but it’s mainly the Internet’s growing popularity that keeps ratcheting our numbers skyward.

-Put some thought into domain names.
-Yes, you'll want something closely associated with your identity.
-Joe's Drilling Co. would do well to have an address read www.joesdrilling.com (if it's available).
-But you also may want to register under other names (it costs basically $35 a year for each name), such as www.joe'sdrilling.com (with the apostrophe) in case of misspellings.
+A. Put some thought into domain names.
+Yes, you’ll want something closely associated with your firm’s identity.
+Joe’s Contracting Co. would do well to have an address reading www.joescontracting.com (if it’s available).
+But you also may want to register under other names (it costs basically $35 a year for each name), such as www.joe’scontracting.com (with the apostrophe).

-Before designing or hiring someone to build your own Web site, do some Internet surfing to view other contractor sites with desirable features.
+Before designing or hiring someone to design your own Web site, do some Internet surfing to view other contractor sites with desirable features.
 Adopt those you find convenient and to your liking.

-Establish links.
-The way to build traffic on your Web site is to establish links with as many local organizations as you can, especially business-related sites such as Chamber of Commerce.
+D. Establish links.
+The way to build traffic on your Web site is to establish links with as many local organizations as you can, especially business-related sites such as the Chamber of Commerce.

 Avoid the common mistake of linking visitors to trade associations and suppliers you do business with.
 You want to be linked on their sites, but it can be counterproductive to establish links to them.
-You will be sending your visitors to sites where they have access to links of competitors.
-Once they land on your Web site, you want them to stay there, not wonder around the Internet until they find other companies just like yours to do business with.
+That’s because you will be sending your visitors to sites where they have access to links of competitors.
+Once they land on your Web site, you want them to stay there, not traipse around the Internet until they find other companies just like yours to do business with.